Skip to content

 Recording and visualization of room usage

-If the same signal is received on several tRackIT stations at the same time, the position of the animal can also be determined using multilateration.
+If the same signal is received on several trackIT stations at the same time, the position of the animal can also be determined using multilateration.
 The data is transmitted in real time and made available to the experts carrying out the assessment.

 Fig. 3: Together with Simon und Widdig GbR, Bechstein’s bats were recorded in a highway project using both automatic (gray dots) and manual (red dots) telemetry.
 The results show a similar assessment of the space used, whereby the automatic telemetry determines a multiple of the positions by processing each transmitter signal over the entire transmitter runtime and records both flight paths and hunting areas in a more differentiated manner.

-Efficient species conservation assessment with tRackIT Systems: real-time data for experts
+Efficient species conservation assessment with trackIT Systems: real-time data for experts

-Species protection problems can be identified immediately during ongoing seasonal operations and the resulting changes to planning can be adapted in a time-efficient manner.
-This generates a significantly improved data basis for the species protection assessment and also significantly speeds up, standardizes and reduces the costs of the investigation process.
+Thanks to the high temporal and spatial resolution of the trackIT system, species protection issues can be answered much better and more precisely than would be possible with traditional manual telemetry.
+Problems relating to species conservation can be identified immediately during ongoing seasonal operations and the resulting changes to planning can be adapted in a time-efficient manner.
+This generates a significantly improved data basis for species conservation assessments and also significantly speeds up, standardizes and reduces the costs of the investigation process.

-The tRackIT system is now a standard method in Rhineland-Palatinate and is also used in other federal states to record essential hunting areas and the use of roosts by bat species relevant to planning.
+The trackIT system is now a standard method in Rhineland-Palatinate and is also used in other federal states to record essential hunting areas and the use of roosts by bat species relevant to planning.

-The tRackIT system in practice: selected projects
+The tRackIT system in practice:

 Since 2023, the Natur- und Umweltschutzverein Dümmer e.V.
-(NUVD), BIOCONSULT Osnabrück and the NLWKN have been studying the chicks of wetland limicolous species in the Dümmer lowlands using the tRackIT system.
+(NUVD), BIOCONSULT Osnabrück and the NLWKN have been studying the chicks of wetland limicolous species in the Dümmer lowlands using the trackIT system.

 And many more projects that can be realized with you in the future…